-As of December 31, 2020, we had three full-time employees, and five contractors to oversee critical activities and perform services on our behalf.
+As of March 16, 2022, we had six full-time employees, and five contractors to oversee critical activities and perform services on our behalf.
 Due to our limited employee headcount and dependence on contractors, we have operated with our employees and contractors conducting most of their activities outside of our offices.
 In addition, historically we have limited our cash compensation expenses.
-After our initial public offering in December 2020, the cash compensation of our chief executive officer and our chief financial officer increased as described in the Section titled "Executive Compensation," and our cash compensation expense for employees and consultants also increased.
+After our initial public offering in December 2020, and again in March 2022, the cash compensation of our chief executive officer and our chief financial officer increased as described in the Section titled "Executive Compensation," and our cash compensation expense for employees and consultants also increased.

-As our development plans and strategies develop, and as we transition into operating as a public company, we must add a significant number of additional managerial, operational, financial, and other personnel, as well as expand our facilities.
+As our development plans and strategies develop, and as we operate as a public company, we must add a significant number of additional managerial, operational, financial, and other personnel, as well as expand our facilities.
 Future growth will impose significant added responsibilities on members of management, including:

-- · identifying, recruiting, integrating, retaining, and motivating additional employees and consultants; - · identifying and leasing suitable corporate, development and/or research facilities; - managing our internal development efforts effectively, including the clinical and FDA review process for our current and future product candidates, while complying with our contractual obligations to contractors and other third parties; - · expanding our operational, financial and management controls, reporting systems, and procedures; and - · managing increasing operational and managerial complexity.
+oidentifying, recruiting, integrating, retaining, and motivating additional employees and consultants;

+oidentifying and leasing suitable corporate, development and/or research facilities;

+omanaging our internal development efforts effectively, including the clinical and FDA review process for our current and future product candidates, while complying with our contractual obligations to contractors and other third parties;

+oexpanding our operational, financial and management controls, reporting systems, and procedures; and omanaging increasing operational and managerial complexity.